Can repeating and non-repeating FRBs be drawn from the same population?: Inferences from observations

-which is too large by at least seven orders of magnitude (see Eq. \ref{eq:obsratio}) \footnote{Accounting for the curvature of $N_{\geq k}(>\Phi)$ as well as for the burst rate as a function of frequency, cosmological corrections and a more realistic survey observation time distribution (\S \ref{sec:MonteCarlo}), decreases $N_{\geq 1}/N_{\geq 0}$ by a factor of $\sim 26$ for a given $N_{\geq 2}/N_{\geq 1}$.
+which is too large by at least seven orders of magnitude (see Eq. \ref{eq:obsratio}) \footnote{Accounting for the curvature of $N_{\geq k}(>\Phi)$ as well as for the burst rate as a function of frequency, cosmological corrections, a more realistic survey observation time distribution (\S \ref{sec:MonteCarlo}) and a non-uniform density of sources, decreases $N_{\geq 1}/N_{\geq 0}$ by a factor of $\sim 26$ for a given $N_{\geq 2}/N_{\geq 1}$.
 This is still many orders of magnitude too large to accommodate SGR-type sources and typical CHIME sources as part of a single distribution.}.

 The difficulty of explaining both the observed ratio of repeaters to non-repeaters and the wide range of activity levels using a single type of source was first highlighted by \cite{MBSM2020}.
 That study proposed a bimodal population, consisting of rare but highly active sources and common but largely inactive ones, to account for the data.
 However, as shown in Fig. \ref{fig:ratevsn}, this bimodal model struggles to explain intermediate cases, such as the FRB associated with the M81 galaxy.
 Instead, the data suggest a continuous PL distribution, spanning from the most common, least active sources to the rarest, most active ones.
 It is this continuous framework that we explore below.